pmorales4/project4-capstone-django/README.md

 # Project Design Features:
 The project will be built in Python and Django for both frontend and backend.
 I will utilize the framework 'Pillow' to add images to the site as uploads.

+# Secured Access to Site:
+Login | Registration page for anyone individual wanting to upload data.

 # Backend:
 I will use postgres SQL.

 # Frontend:
 I will use Django Templates and build them out within the application The possibility to add - django-embed-video - I will try to add as well.
+I will use bootstrap for CSS